NDLANO/h5p-caretaker-client/README.md

 <script>
 document.addEventListener('DOMContentLoaded', () => {
   new H5PCaretaker({
-    endpoint: '<Whatever your endpoint is>'
+    // endpoint and other parameters here, too
     sessionKeyName: 'sesskey', // `sesskey` is what moodle uses
     sessionKeyValue: '<Value returned by moodle's PHP `sesskey()`>' });